puyacodes/pdcsc/README.md

 This, enables us to customize master branch name or database name based on env or store sensitive data such as database password in a customized `pdcsc config` file.

-In the second usage, we can then add `pdcsc-config.{env.PDCSC_CONFIG_MODE}.json` in the `.gitignore`, so that the database password is not stored in the repository.
+In the second usage, we can add `pdcsc-config.{env.PDCSC_CONFIG_MODE}.json` in the `.gitignore`, so that the database password is not stored in the repository.

 ## Using `pdcsc` in `gitlab CI/CD pipeline`